elixir-lang/elixir/README.md

 Running the commands above with a supported Erlang version should compile Elixir and show as result that all tests pass.
 After, you are ready to play with Elixir!

 This README provides a length explanation about Elixir in the Learning Elixir section below.
-There are also some examples [in the examples folder](https://github.com/josevalim/elixir/tree/master/examples/) that you can run by executing the `bin/elixir EXAMPLE`.
+There are also some examples [in the examples folder](https://github.com/josevalim/elixir/tree/master/examples/) that you can run by executing the `bin/elixir EXAMPLE` and an interactive Elixir available as `bin/iex`.
 Feel free to build your own examples and study the language better.

 ## Contributing